Ashuinferno/screenshot-taker/README.md

 Technologies Used
 Python: Main programming language
 Tkinter: Provides the GUI for ease of use
-PyAutoGUI: Captures screenshots and saves them in the selected location
+PyAutoGUI: Captures screenshots and saves them in the selected location.